 Preheat the oven to 325.
 Then prepare the enchilada meat.

-In a large pan, melt 3 – 4 tbsp. butter, add an equivalent amount of flour and make a roux.
+In a large pan, melt 3 – 4 tablespoon. butter, add an equivalent amount of flour and make a roux.
 Thin this sauce with the reserved and de-fatted pork juice.
 Whisk until creamy and the consistency of a nice thick turkey gravy.
-Add 1 tbsp. ground cumin, stir.
-Add about the pulled pork, and 3/4 cup of the enchilada sauce.
+Add 1 tablespoon. ground cumin, stir.
+Add about the pulled pork, and ¾ cup of the enchilada sauce.
 Stir.
 Add more pork juice if necessary, all of the meat should be moistened with “sauce”, but not soupy.